chinapedia/wikipedia.abstract.en/Page/Derivative.md

 The derivative as a function

-Tangent_function_animation.gif Let be a function that has a derivative at every point in its domain.
+Let be a function that has a derivative at every point in its domain.
 We can then define a function that maps every point x to the value of the derivative of f at x.
 This function is written }} and is called the _derivative function_ or the _derivative of_ .

 Sometimes has a derivative at most, but not all, points of its domain.
 The function whose value at equals (_a_)}} whenever (_a_)}} is defined and elsewhere is undefined is also called the derivative of .
 It is still a function, but its domain is strictly smaller than the domain of .